 FTC Disclosure: If you make a purchase via a link on this site, I may receive a small commission on the transaction - at no added cost to you.
 Thank you!

-A 90-minute Boston-Cape Cod ferry ride cuts miles, and perhaps hours of travel time, off a bus or car trip between Boston and Provincetown.
+A 90-minute Boston-Cape Cod ferry ride cuts miles, and perhaps hours of travel time, off travel between Boston and Provincetown.

 The Basics